acenet-arc/cloud_from_a_to_z/_episodes/12a-day2-install-mysql.md

 ## Installing the MySQL server package

-Lets install the MySQL server package on our VM.
+Let's install the MySQL server package on our VM.
 Once again, we will use the `apt` command and we will elevate our account to use administrative privileges via the `sudo` command.

 ~~~
 $ sudo apt install mysql-server -y